paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-055-national-environmental-policy.md

 (b) Membership.
 The Interagency Council shall consist of the following additional members:

+(i) the Secretary of State;

-(i) the Secretary of Defense;
+(ii) the Secretary of Defense;

-(ii) the Attorney General;
+(iii) the Attorney General;

-(iii) the Secretary of the Interior;
+(iv) the Secretary of the Interior;

-(iv) the Secretary of Agriculture;
+(v) the Secretary of Agriculture;

-(v) the Secretary of Commerce;
+(vi) the Secretary of Commerce;

-(vi) the Secretary of Labor;
+(vii) the Secretary of Labor;

-(vii) the Secretary of Health and Human Services;
+(viii) the Secretary of Health and Human Services;

-(viii) the Secretary of Housing and Urban Development;
+(ix) the Secretary of Housing and Urban Development;

-(ix) the Secretary of Transportation;
+(x) the Secretary of Transportation;

-(x) the Secretary of Energy;
+(xi) the Secretary of Energy;

-(xi) the Chair of the Council of Economic Advisers;
+(xii) the Secretary of Veterans Affairs;

+(xiii) the Secretary of Homeland Security;

-(xii) the Administrator of the Environmental Protection Agency;
+(xiv) the Administrator of the Environmental Protection Agency;

-(xiii) the Director of the Office of Management and Budget;
+(xv) the Director of the Office of Management and Budget;

+(xvi) the Chair of the Council of Economic Advisers;

+(xvii) the Administrator of General Services;

-(xiv) the Executive Director of the Federal Permitting Improvement Steering Council;
+(xviii) the Executive Director of the Federal Permitting Improvement Steering Council;

-(xv) the Director of the Office of Science and Technology Policy;
+(xix) the Director of the Office of Science and Technology Policy;

-(xvi) the National Climate Advisor;
+(xx) the Assistant to the President and National Climate Advisor;

-(xvii) the Assistant to the President for Domestic Policy;
+(xxi) the Assistant to the President for Domestic Policy;

-(xviii) the Assistant to the President for Economic Policy; and
+(xxii) the Assistant to the President for Economic Policy;

+(xxiii) the Executive Director of the White House Gender Policy Council;

-(xix) the Senior Advisor for Clean Energy Innovation and Implementation.
+(xxiv) the Senior Advisor to the President for Clean Energy Innovation and Implementation; and

+(xxv) other relevant agency heads as determined by the Chair of CEQ.

 (c) At the direction of the Chair, the Interagency Council may establish subgroups consisting exclusively of Interagency Council members or their designees under this section, as appropriate.

 (d) Mission and Work.
 The Interagency Council shall develop a strategy to address current and historic environmental injustice by consulting with the White House Environmental Justice Advisory Council and with local environmental justice leaders.
 The Interagency Council shall also develop clear performance metrics to ensure accountability, and publish an annual public performance scorecard on its implementation.
+The Interagency Council shall support and facilitate interagency collaboration on programs and activities related to environmental justice, including the development of materials for environmental justice training to build the capacity of Federal employees to advance environmental justice and to increase the meaningful participation of individuals from communities with environmental justice concerns in Federal activities.

 (e) Administration.
 The Office of Administration within the Executive Office of the President shall provide funding and administrative support for the Interagency Council, to the extent permitted by law and within existing appropriations.
 To the extent permitted by law, including the Economy Act ([31 U.S.C.
 1535](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1535&num=0&edition=prelim)), and subject to the availability of appropriations, the Department of Labor, the Department of Transportation, and the Environmental Protection Agency shall provide administrative support as necessary.

 (f) Meetings and Staff.
 The Chair shall convene regular meetings of the Council, determine its agenda, and direct its work.
 The Chair shall designate an Executive Director of the Council, who shall coordinate the work of the Interagency Council and head any staff assigned to the Council.

 (g) Officers.
-To facilitate the work of the Interagency Council, the head of each agency listed in subsection (b) shall assign a designated official within the agency to be an Environmental Justice Officer, with the authority to represent the agency on the Interagency Council and perform such other duties relating to the implementation of this order within the agency as the head of the agency deems appropriate.
+The head of each agency on the Interagency Council shall designate an Environmental Justice Officer within the agency with the authority to represent the agency on the Interagency Council and with the responsibility for leading agency planning and implementation of the agency’s Environmental Justice Strategic Plan, coordinating with CEQ and other agencies, and performing such other duties related to advancing environmental justice as the head of the agency deems appropriate.

+(h) Memorandum of Understanding.
+The Interagency Council shall adopt a Memorandum of Understanding among its members that sets forth the objectives, structure, and planned operations of the Interagency Council.

+(i) Public meetings.
+In coordination with the White House Environmental Justice Advisory Council, the Interagency Council shall hold at least one public meeting per year.
+The Interagency Council shall prepare, for public review, a summary of the comments and recommendations discussed at public meetings of the Interagency Council.

+(j) Clearinghouse.
+The Administrator of EPA, in coordination with the Interagency Council, shall, no later than March 31, 2024, establish a public, internet-based, whole-of-government clearinghouse composed of culturally and linguistically appropriate and accessible materials related to environmental justice, including:

+(i) information describing the activities of the members of the Interagency Council to address issues relating to environmental justice;

+(ii) information on technical assistance, tools, and resources to assist communities with environmental justice concerns in building capacity for public participation;

+(iii) copies of training materials developed by the Interagency Council or its members to help individuals and employees understand and carry out environmental justice activities; and

+(iv) any other information deemed appropriate by the Administrator, in coordination with the Interagency Council.

 1–103.
 Development of Agency Strategies. (a) Except as provided in section 6–605 of this order, each Federal agency shall develop an agency-wide environmental justice strategy, as set forth in subsections (b)–(e) of this section that identifies and addresses disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations.
 The environmental justice strategy shall list programs, policies, planning and public participation processes, enforcement, and/or rulemakings related to human health or the environment that should be revised to, at a minimum: (1) promote enforcement of all health and environmental statutes in areas with minority populations and low-income populations; (2) ensure greater public participation; (3) improve research and data collection relating to the health of and environment of minority populations and low-income populations; and (4) identify differential patterns of consumption of natural resources among minority populations and low-income populations.
 In addition, the environmental justice strategy shall include, where appropriate, a timetable for undertaking identified revisions and consideration of economic and social implications of the revisions.